-When your eyes are working the ways they should be, it is often fairly easy to think that you are completely fine to skip your annual eye exam.
+When your eyes are working the way they should be, it is often fairly easy to assume you are completely fine and skip your annual eye exam.
 After all, you can see just fine, your prescription hasn’t noticeably changed, and you are healthy.
 While skipping your exam may be tempting considering that you have so many other things on your plate, we would urge you not to.
 Seeing your eye doctor is fast, easy, and imperative.
 If you still don’t think you need your annual exam, however, continue reading below.

 You Could Have An Eye Disease

 There are many eye diseases that exist that do not have apparent symptoms at first but that in the long run can cause serious problems for your eyes.
 If handled in a timely manner, you could easily have these diseases managed.
 However, if you skip your exam, you will not know they even exist until the horrible side effects begin to appear.
 Some of the most common eye diseases that affect people’s vision over time are as follow: